pivotal-cf-experimental/docs-utility-scripts/style-checker/README.md

 1. Launch VS Code.
 1. If on macOS, press Cmd+Shift+P to open the Command Palette.
 If on Windows, press Ctrl+Shift+P.
 1. Run `Open Settings (JSON)`.
-1. Delete the content in `settings.json`.
-1. Paste in the content that you copied from [style-checker.json](style-checker.json) in this repository.
+1. Paste the content outside the other JSON functions and before the final `}` in this file.
+If unsure, see the example file.
 1. Save your changes.
 1. Restart VS Code.

-## <a id="configure-bash-vscode"></a> (Optional) Configure your bash profile to enable fast updates
+## <a id="configure-zsh-vscode"></a> (Optional) Configure your zsh profile to enable fast updates

-To configure your bash profile so that you can update Style Checker with a single command:
+To configure your zsh profile so that you can update Style Checker with a single command:

 [To-do]